RiseGaming/Takistan-Life-Rules/README.md

 ## 🚨 Martial Law

 1. Declared by staff or high-ranking Blufor.
-2. Enables heavy vehicles against major threats.
+2. Use heavy vehicles only against declared major threats.
+   Examples include armored columns, mass-casualty explosives, or fortified insurgent bases.
+   Log the threat and vehicle authorization in faction comms.
 3. Applies to the entire North.
 4. War vehicles cannot target civilians unless lethal threat.
-5. Must end martial law once threat is over.
+5. End martial law once 10 minutes pass without major threat activity.
+   Confirm the decision with the ranking officer or staff.
+   Extensions beyond 15 minutes require a staff check-in with documented rationale.
 6. Civilians can be searched without cause during martial law.

 > [!IMPORTANT]